 I use drawing, painting, photography and collage to explore and connect with my surroundings.
-Every time I go somewhere new, which is often, I get to know the place by walking.
-I meander, find vantage points and pay attention to the effects of weather and the local geology, flora and fauna.
+Every time I go somewhere new I find a map and go walking.
+I pay attention to the effects of weather and the local geology, flora and fauna.
 When I feel I know a place well enough I respond by making the work.
 Sketches, photographs and notes taken in the field are all referred to when I'm working in the studio, and some paintings are completed on location from direct observation.
-I try to depict my experience of being there over a period of time and to produce an image that holds an emotional response to "place".

 I use mainly water based media- watercolour, acrylic gouache paints and acrylic inks with other mixed media, working on watercolour paper, wood panel or collaged surfaces.
-I particularly like working on old maps of the areas I visit.
+I often paint on old maps of the areas I visit.
 There's an interplay between the map and the washes of paint obscuring or revealing it that produces an intriguing image.
-It draws the viewer in to look closer at the details and make connections to the wider landscape.
+It draws the viewer in to look at details in the wider landscape.

-I have a BA in Fine Art (2006) and have exhibited work nationally and internationally.
+I have a BA in Fine Art (2006) and exhibit my work nationally.
 I was artist in residence 2013/14 at the Highland Wildlife Park (Operated by the Zoological Society of Scotland) and artist in residence for the North York Moors National Park (Mirror Images Project) 2014/15.

-Please have a look at my exhibitions page to see where you can find my work.
-A selection of original paintings, limited edition prints and cards are available in the shop section on this website.
+Check my exhibitions page to see where you can find my work- a selection of original paintings, limited edition prints and cards are available in the shop section on this website.
 I often share work in progress on my facebook page and instagram - you can find out more about my day to day working methods by following me there.